 Hospital and Outpatient Visitation Policy

-Here are details of our current practices (effective November 13, 2020):
+Here are details of our current practices (updated March 4, 2021):

 Hospital Inpatient, Observation, Emergency Services and Family Birth

-- Patients during imminent end-of-life care may have a limited prearranged visit.
+- Patients during imminent end-of-life care may have a limited prearranged visit of up to two (2) designated visitors.

 - Patients in the Emergency Department may have one (1) person accompany them and should remain at the bedside with the patient.
 Visitor may not come and go from ED.